 “Leave me to die.
 Fly to the moon and tell them what happened.”

 Her unruly hands unbuckled her seat-belts and tore her lab-coat from the cockpit’s gaping side.
 Vacuum sucked Akayama from the cockpit and she spun toward the Hurricane Planet a hundred miles below.

 As she fell, she donned her lab-coat.
 It did not flutter in space.
 She struggled for breath with nothing to breathe, but she didn’t suffocate.
 The Hurricane inside her was already morphing her biology to survive.

 Boney spines poked from her skin.
-The spines grew blue hairs to make fluffy feathers.
+The spines grew blue hairs to become fluffy feathers.

 Her lab-coat now fluttered as she entered the atmosphere.
 Her limbs lengthened and flattened into wings.
 Feathers matured before her eyes and aligned themselves to catch the wind.
 Her body no longer spun, but dove in a spiral like a bird of prey.

 They only realized they didn’t know how to land an instant before impact.
-Akayama’s feathery body smashed against the sand, barely contained in her lab coat.
-Pearly pulp poured from her injuries and turned into teeth whose roots knit her body together.
+Akayama’s feathery body smashed against the sand, barely contained in her lab-coat.
+Pearly pulp poured from her injuries and turned into teeth whose roots knit her body back together.
 Through the agony, Akayama found control of her voice.
 “You cannot learn to fly from a caged bird,” she said, “and you cannot learn humanity from your own hand-puppets.”